meteofrance/meteonet/docs_src/english/data/rain-radar.md

 The radar's spatial resolution is 0.01° and the projection system used is EPSG:4326.

-You will also find a `radar_coords_ZONE.npz` file containing 2 arrays `lats` and `lons`, indicating the coordinates (latitude and longitude) of the top left corner of each radar pixel.
+You will also find a `radar_coords_ZONE.npz` file containing 2 arrays `lats` and `lons`, indicating the coordinates (latitude and longitude) of the center of each radar pixel.

 ## Cumulated Rainfall